Privacy policy

 As outlined above, in certain circumstances we may use your personal information to pursue legitimate interests of our own or those of third parties.
 Where we refer to using your information on the basis of our ‘legitimate interest’, we mean our legitimate business interests in conducting and managing our business and our relationship with you, including the legitimate interest we have in personalising, modifying or otherwise improving the services and/or communications that we provide to you; detecting and preventing fraud and operating a safe and lawful business; or improving the security and optimisation of our network, sites and services.

 Where we use your information for our legitimate interests, we make sure that we take into account any potential impact that such use may have on you.
 Our legitimate interests do not automatically override yours, and we will not use your information if we believe your interests should override ours, unless we have other grounds to do so (such as your consent or a legal obligation).
-If you have any concerns about our processing please refer to details of ‘Your Rights’ in paragraph 9 below.
+You have the right to object to this processing as explained in paragraph 9 below.

 5. INFORMATION: SHARING